 - Jungle Cruise is a commentated (mildly) humorous riverboat ride past audio-animatronic animals.
 A Disney classic attraction which is very popular and needs a Fastpass when the park is busy.
 Perhaps surprisingly this ride is better in the dark.

 - Magic Carpets of Aladdin similar to Dumbo but you ride a carpet & might get wet.
+Usually does not require a Fastpass.

 - Pirates of the Caribbean the ride the film is based on is now based on the film!….
 Confused?
 Jack wasn’t in the original attraction he is now.
 The attraction has gone through various modifications over the years the latest being in March 2018 with the introduction of Redhead Pirate.